Steerable Chatbots: Exploring Personalization Control Interfaces via LLM Activation Steering: Discussion

-\xhdr{Key Findings.} In this work, we implement LLM personalization through a steering-based framework, where relevant preferences for a given task can be amplified or dampened through applying pre-computed steering vectors.
-Our computational experiments first highlight the generalizability of steering across different models and preference dimensions, steering in conjunction with prompting, and multi-preference steering.
-These results are further validated in the user study, where we find that \textbf{\textit{steering is effective at expressing preferences in real conversations and that steered chatbots align better with hidden user preferences than a prompting-only baseline}}.
-Lastly, we compare three diverse designs of steerable chatbots, including an interactive learning algorithm that aims to uncover the user's latent preferences through sentiment-based feedback feedback.
-While the interfaces receive variable feedback based on users' personal values, participants preferred steered chatbots overall and rated higher satisfaction in their personalization.
+In this work, we propose a paradigm for LLM personalization using activation steering, where relevant preference dimensions for a task can be amplified or dampened with pre-computed steering vectors moderated by linear strength factors.
+Our computational experiments validate the generalizability of steering across five different models and preference dimensions \textbf{(E1)}, and its effectiveness in tandem with prompting \textbf{(E2)}.
+Our exploratory user study further suggests that steering-based chatbots can align better with latent user preferences than a prompting-only chatbot in cold-start personalization \textbf{(U1)}.
+We explore how the steering factor can be exposed to users via three interface designs, guided by a design space of agency and fluidity.
+Participants report highly divergent preferences shaped by personal values, highlighting trade-offs among control, persistence, and transparency --- for which our steerable chatbots design space offers structured exploration \textbf{(U2)}.